stanislawbartkowski/javahotel/README.md

 # Custom tranformation

 The Java project can be extended by custom tranformation.
-Current tranformarmations are stored in org.migration.fix.impl package.
+Current tranformations are stored in org.migration.fix.impl package.

 ![a](wiki/Zrzut ekranu z 2016-12-22 23:56:47.png)

 The new tranformation should extends FixHelper abstract class.
-The new tranformation should be registered in MainExtract class.
+To be activated, new tranformation should be registered in MainExtract class.

 ```
 public static void main(String[] args) throws Exception {